ChristianRod98/HoneyPot-Server/README.md

 # HoneyPot-Server
+## Overview
 This project involves deploying and managing a cloud-based honeypot using T-Pot on DigitalOcean to observe real-world malicious activity targeting internet-facing services.
 Windows PowerShell was used for secure remote access and basic automation, while honeypot logs and attack map data were monitored to identify common attacker behaviors such as brute-force login attempts, network scanning, and exploitation attempts against services like Telnet and SSH.
 Analyzing attack metadata, including source IPs, protocols, and ports, provided hands-on experience with threat detection, log analysis, and SOC-style alert triage, while reinforcing the importance of continuous monitoring and proper service hardening.

-## What is a honeypot?
-A deliberately vulnerable system set up to attract, detect, and study malicious activity, without putting real systems at risk.

 ## What I learned
 This project helped me understand how quickly internet-facing services can be discovered and targeted by automated attacks.
 By reviewing attack data such as source IPs, protocols, and port numbers, I observed frequent attempts against common services like Telnet and SSH, often involving repeated login attempts that suggest automated or bot-driven activity.
 Using T-Pot provided hands-on experience with centralized monitoring and visualizing attack patterns, and reinforced the importance of continuous monitoring and properly securing exposed services.

+Technical skills
+- Honeypot deployment and monitoring (T-Pot)
+- Cloud infrastructure and security fundamentals (DigitalOcean)
+- Log analysis and event correlation
+- Threat detection and basic incident triage

-## Getting started
+## Getting Started
+### What is a honeypot?
+A deliberately vulnerable system set up to attract, detect, and study malicious activity, without putting real systems at risk.

-Build and deploy vulnerable cloud server using DigitalOcean
+### Build and deploy vulnerable cloud server using DigitalOcean
 - Click Create dropdown tab
 - Seclect Droplet (create cloud servers